krithikajagannath/CN-assignment/ha03/readme.txt

 ping -c 60 192.168.43.177

 HOW IT WORKS:
+We will be working on two different operating systems in our case we have ubuntu and windows.
+We have to enter the IP address of the windows system if incase we work on ubuntu.Now we use ping and send packets from one OS to another with the abpve rules.
 As we have given the burst-limit to be 8 it will send packets upto 10 the extra 2 are because of the average value and another start value.
 As we have given the limit to be 16, 16packets will be sent per minute.
 We have used --icmp-type 8 as 8 indicates request (icmp:Internet Control Message Protocol).